 Franklin County is Maine's second-least populated county.
 This means that even with frequent out-of-town prospectors, it hasn't been mined nearly as much as other counties in the state.
 It's quite possible that large amounts of gold still lie undiscovered in Franklin County.

 Most of the gold found in Maine has been placer gold.
 For prospectors hoping to find some lode gold, Cumberland County is the place to be.
-Although placer gold has been reported here, most discoveries have been of sizeable nuggets.

 Best Rivers for Prospecting